SougataMukherjee/interview-kit/theory/js-ts.md

 **Q7: Generics:**

-Generics help create reusable and flexible functions or classes that work with multiple data types without losing type safety.
-Instead of using any (which removes type checking) or writing separate functions for each type, generics allow one function to adapt to different types while still ensuring correct type inference.
+Generics allow you to create reusable, flexible functions and types that work with any data type while still preserving type safety.
 This avoids duplication, prevents runtime errors, and keeps code strongly typed and maintainable.

 ```js
 function identity<T>(arg: T): T {